 - 2 oz Bourbon or Rye Whiskey

-- Add the ingredients to a stirring glass.
+- Add the liquid ingredients to a stirring glass

-- Strain into a rocks glass with ice or a chilled coupe glass.
+- Strain into a chilled coupe glass or rocks glass with ice

-- Express the oils of a piece of citrus peel and drop in for garnish.
+- Express the oils from the orange peel and drop in for garnish

 Share this recipe